seanfahey1/phanns-tools/README.md

 # phanns-tools
-Tools for structuring data for the PhANNs 3.0 model
+`phanns-tools` is a collection of python and bash scripts used to structure data prior to training PhANNs 3.0 models.

+### OTH-cluster-deletion.py

+#### train-test-split.sh